Policies

 Loan Periods

-3 Days Museum passes (no renewals, Shelton adult card only)
+- 3 Days Museum passes (no renewals, adult card only)

-1 Week Magazines, Music CDs, Audiobooks, Playaways and DVDs (1 renewal)
+- 1 Week Music CD’s and single disk DVD’s (1 renewal)

-2 Weeks NEW adult and children’s fiction and nonfiction (1 renewal)
+- 2 Weeks NEW adult and teen fiction and nonfiction and multi-disk DVDs (1 renewal)

-3 Weeks OLDER Adult and children’s fiction and nonfiction (1 renewal)
+- 3 Weeks OLDER Adult, teen and children’s fiction and nonfiction, (1 renewal)

-Interlibrary loan periods vary: The loan period is set by the lending library.)
-Special loans to teachers.
+Interlibrary loan periods vary: The loan period is set by the lending library.
+Special loan periods may be offered to teachers for special projects.

 Loan Limitations and Restrictions